 Create individual audit reports for each audited department, including:

-Outline the next steps to address identified risks.
+Outline the next steps to address the identified risks.
 In cases of willful carelessness, consider involving the HR department to address personnel-related concerns.

 Many infrastructure vulnerabilities stem from human error, which can also affect the implementation of solutions.
 After delivering your report, it's crucial to schedule follow-up dates with each team to ensure the successful implementation of corrections.
 This step helps maintain accountability and ensures that the audit findings are being addressed effectively.